mabu-ibm/pytontracing-example/README.md

 # Traced Python Web Application

-A simple Flask web application with OpenTelemetry auto-instrumentation that works with **Instana**, **SigNoz**, and any OTLP-compatible backend.
+A simple Flask web application with OpenTelemetry nstrumantation and option to auto-instrumentation that works with **Instana**, **SigNoz**, and any OTLP-compatible backend.

 ## Features